HoaiHanVu/Sentiment_Classification/README.md

 ## Usage

-1. Clone the repository to your local machine (will be updated soon).
+- Review the provided code and models for sentiment classification.
-2. Review the provided code and models for sentiment classification.
+- Install the necessary dependencies, including Streamlit, to run the application.
-3. Use the traditional ML models or the 1D CNN model to classify sentiments in Vietnamese customer comments.
+- Deploy the sentiment classification model using Streamlit by running the corresponding script.
-4. Explore and modify the code as needed for your own sentiment classification tasks.
+- Access the web application through the provided URL, input customer comments, and receive sentiment classifications instantly.

 ## License